sib-swiss/containers-snakemake-training/docs/course_material/4_optimising_snakemake.md

     ??? info "More on modules"
         It enables combination and re-use of rules in the same workflow and between workflows.
 This is done with the `module` statement, similarly to Python `import`.
 See the [official documentation](https://snakemake.readthedocs.io/en/v9.11.6/snakefiles/modularization.html#modules) for more explanations

-In this course, you will only use the second level of modularisation.
+**In this course, you will only use the second level of modularisation**.
 Briefly, the idea is to write a main Snakefile in `workflow/Snakefile`, to place the other snakefile containing rules in the subfolder `workflow/rules` (these 'sub-Snakefile' should end with `.smk`, the recommended file extension of Snakemake) and to tell Snakemake to import the modular snakefile in the main Snakefile with the `include: <path/to/snakefile.smk>` syntax.

 **Exercise:** Move your current Snakefile into the subfolder `workflow/rules` and rename it to `read_mapping.smk`.
 Then create a new Snakefile in `workflow/` and import `read_mapping.smk` in it using the `include` syntax.
 You should also move the importation of the config file from the modular Snakefile to the main one.